 I love publishing guest blog posts.
 But I hate pitches from people who have never read this blog.

 Or pitches that are off the mark.
-Or pitches from people who have no expertise in a topic but want to appear here only for a back link.
+Or pitches from people who have no expertise in a topic but want to appear here only for a link to their website.
 Or pitches that say, “I’m so and so.
 What do you want me to write about?”